 Do you like to study history but wonder what you can do with a history degree?
 If so, the public history program at North Dakota State University may be for you.
 Public history is an umbrella field that encompasses archival work, museum studies, collections management, historic preservation, cultural resource management, and many other public facing historical professions.
-This innovative program exposes undergraduates to "doing" history.
+This innovative program trains and educates undergraduates in a variety of applied history fields.
 It provides students with the opportunity to explore a variety of careers and prepares them for employment or graduate school in the expanding field of public history.
 Examples of opportunities for public history majors include employment in historical societies, museums, archives, historic preservation, corporations, municipalities, labor and farm organizations, and state and federal government agencies.

 The core of the major is 51 credits, which consists of a well-integrated combination of courses designed to provide students with training in history and in the specific field of public history.
 The goal of the program is to provide a structured framework of courses and allowance for some flexibility to reflect personal interests.
 The public history major provides students with a solid foundation in history content and methodology and introduces them to the sub-fields of public history.
 A crucial part of the program is an approved internship of nine credit hours at a historical agency, often at local museums such as Bonanzaville in West Fargo or the Historical and Cultural Society of Clay County at the Hjemkomst Center in Moorhead, Minnesota.
 The internship is an opportunity for practical, on-the-job experience in public history.